Hit-and-Run Victim Attorney in Dallas, Amarillo, and Abilene

-- Class C misdemeanor – a hit and run resulting in damage less than $200 and no injuries.
+- Class C misdemeanor – a hit and run resulting in damage of less than $200 and no injuries.

 How to Report a Hit and Run

 Your next step in reporting a hit and run is to call the police so you can file a police report.
 Tell the 911 operator your description of the vehicle so that the police can begin looking for the perpetrator.
-You should also ask for an ambulance if anyone was hurt.
+You should also ask for an ambulance if anyone is hurt.